Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 ### Communicate on the internet

 The action of communicating is foundamental.
 If we communicate badly we lose everything.
 The talker is an introvert who may as well work on his own, all alone in a garage, without issues.
-One reason why I wrote that book is my interest in life coaching and self-help, that helped me discover many things about the fact Iam not so good in communicating what is on my mind and to meet what others expect in terms of interactions, tone and mood from me.
+One reason why I wrote that book is my interest in life coaching and self-help, that helped me discover many things about the fact I am not so good in communicating what is on my mind and to meet what others expect in terms of interactions, tone and mood from me.

 Think about being in an international context, where there are cultural differences, and communication happens in another language to understand how complexity level can ramp up.
 We will cover various kinds of communication in Open Source, but before that, let's refresh the basics: